Dulpy/ECVA/readme.md

 - You can download the original video data from this link: [Download Original Video Data](your_link_address)

+- The ECVA video data along its annotation can be found in https://www.modelscope.cn/datasets/gouchenyi/ECVA/files

 ![Classes](assert/classes-new_00.png)

 ### The proposed evaluation mertic
 The proposed evaluation mertic mainly measures the performance of the model comprehensively through the following three aspects.